Colony High School's Graduation--A Tradition of Excellence

 - People dress up

 - People use their best manners

-- Like bridesmaids or ushers, people dress in the “costume of the event”—in this case, caps & gowns with a uniform look that states “WE ARE THE CLASS OF 2021!”
+- Like bridesmaids or ushers, people dress in the “costume of the event”—in this case, caps & gowns with a uniform appearance that states “WE ARE THE CLASS OF 2024”

 - Not a time to disrupt the ceremony for everyone else with things that draw attention away from guest speakers or from one of your fellow graduates who is crossing the stage—in other words, NO STEALING SOMEONE ELSE’S SPECIAL MOMENT PLEASE!

 - Things to keep in mind: